SgtVincent/RoboScript/README.md

 If you do want to keep using your installed conda environment, please refer to [Existing conda install (not recommended)](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html#existing-conda-install-not-recommended) in the official document.
 You might need to resolve environment conflicts manually.

 ### Install ROS environment with Robostack

-Recommend to use [Robostack](https://robostack.github.io/GettingStarted.html) to install ros libraries inside a virtual environment.

 Assuming you have installed conda and mamba in your computer.
 Create a new environment with conda-forge and robostack channels: